IBM/credit-risk-workshop-cpd/workshop/faq/README.md

    git clone https://github.com/IBM/credit-risk-workshop-cpd.git
    cd credit-risk-workshop-cpd
    ```
 If you downloaded the zip folder from the link provided in the Pre-work section, make sure you extract the zip folder after it's downloaded.
-After that, navigate to `projects` then unzip the folder named `CreditRiskProject.zip`.
 All files you need are in the `assests` folder.

 ### Importing Files into the Cloud Pak for Data as a Service platform

 You will need to create a new empty project to import the files you'll use into.